simple-icons/simple-icons/.github/PULL_REQUEST_TEMPLATE.md

-Before opening you Pull Request have a quick look at our Contributing Guidelines.
+Before opening your pull request, have a quick look at our contribution guidelines (https://github.com/simple-icons/simple-icons/blob/develop/CONTRIBUTING.md)

-When adding a new or updating an icon remember the following points:
+When adding a new icon, or updating an existing one, remember to:
-* Include the icon’s brand name in the title.
 * Tell us why you chose the color you picked.
+* Reference the issue, if any, the pull request addresses.
 * Make sure you optimized the icon with SVGO or SVGOMG.
-* Reference the issue, if any, the Pull Request addresses.
+* Make sure the icon has been resized to have a `viewbox` of `0 0 24 24` (and no width and height attribute).